apideck-libraries/portman/README.md

 The Portman settings consists out of x parts:

 - **version** : which refers the JSON Portman configuration version (not relevant but might handy for future backward compatibility options).
-- **tests** : which refers the default available generated postman tests.
+- **tests** : which refers the default available generated contract tests.
 The default tests are grouped per type (response, request)
-  - **responseTests** : All response basic checks.
-- **extendTests**:  which refers the custom additions of manual created postman tests.
 - **contentTests**:  which refers the additional Postman tests that check the content.
+- **extendTests**:  which refers the custom additions of manual created Postman tests.
 - **assignVariables**:  which refers to setting Postman collection variables for easier automation.
 - **overwrites**:  which refers to the custom additions/modifications of the OpenApi/Postman request data.